solspace/ee-freeform/documentation/crm-api-sharpspring.md

 # SharpSpring CRM API Integration

 This documentation page assumes you have read over the [CRM Integration Overview page](crm-integrations.md).
 If you have not yet read it, please do so now.
 We also assume that you have a [SharpSpring](https://sharpspring.com) account already.
-The *Freeform SharpSpring* API integration requires that you have *Freeform Next Pro*.
+The *SharpSpring* API integration requires that you have *Freeform Next Pro*.
 If you currently have Freeform Next Basic, you can [purchase an upgrade to Freeform Next Pro here](https://solspace.com/expressionengine/freeform/pro).

 SharpSpring integration includes support for the following:

 * Field mapping to standard and custom fields (of text/number string type only).
-* Maps data to [Contacts](#) API.
+* Maps data to **Contacts**.

 ## Setup Instructions <a href="#setup" id="setup" class="docs-anchor">#</a>